GLADIOLUS FLOWERS: GOING GAGA FOR GLADS

 When to plant:

-You can plant glad corms as early as a month before the average last frost date in your area.
-Depending on the cultivar, gladiolus take anywhere from 60 to 120 days after planting before they flower.
-You can stretch the blooming season by making succession plantings of corms at two-week intervals through early July and by intermixing varieties that take different lengths of time to mature.
+Start planting glad corms as early as a month before the average last frost date in your area.
+Depending on the cultivar, gladiolus take an average of 90 days after planting before they flower.
+Stretch the blooming season by succession planting corms at two-week intervals through early July and by mixing varieties that mature at different times.
 Make your last planting about 12 weeks before the first frost date.

 Where to plant:

-Depending on your purpose, you can plant glads in flower beds and borders, vegetable gardens, cut flower gardens, and even containers.
-All they need is a sunny location and one protected from the wind to avoid damage to the tall flower-laden stalks.
-If you are integrating glads into an established flower garden, use them to fill in spaces that need color or vertical interest.
-They will begin blooming in late summer when many other flowers begin to fade.
-In a vegetable garden, plant your glads in rows alongside the rest of your crops or use them to fill in the gaps left behind after you remove early-season edibles, such as peas, lettuce, and spinach.
+Plant glads in flower beds and borders, vegetable gardens, cut flower gardens, and even containers.
+All they need is a sunny location that is protected from wind to avoid damage to the tall flower stalks.
+Use them to fill spaces and add vertical interest in an established flower garden, as they will bloom in late summer when many other flowers fade.

 Planting depth and spacing:

-Gladiolus corms can vary in size, depending on the type of glad you’re planting.
-As with other bulbs, the larger the corm the deeper and farther apart it goes into the ground, ranging anywhere from 2 to 6 inches.
-For the best results, follow the recommendations given on the package.
-Always plant corms with the flatter side facing downward, and the narrower, pointed end facing up.
+Gladiolus corms can vary in size, depending on the type.
+For best results, follow the recommendations given on the package.
+Always plant corms with the flatter side facing downward, and the pointed end facing up.

 Soil:

-Glads aren’t fussy and will thrive in many different soil types, but good drainage is a must.
-Before planting each spring, work the soil several inches deeper than the planting depth of the corm and amend it with organic matter if necessary.
-Loose, well-tilled soils that produce good vegetable crops are often perfect for growing gladiolus.
+Glads aren’t fussy and will thrive in many different soil types, but well-drained soil is a must.
+Before planting, work the soil several inches deeper than the planting depth of the corm and amend it with organic matter if necessary.

 For more on planting and storing bulbs: